Creatine

 Since these tests were conducted on healthy subjects, if you have kidney disease or are at high risk for kidney problems (such as a diabetic), we still believe you should not take creatine unless prescribed by a doctor.

-WARNING: The following information is preliminary but may be of great importance to people with sickle cell anemia.
+WARNING: The following information is specifically for people with sickle cell anemia.

 Sickle Cell Anemia is an inherited condition where the normal round red blood cells are instead shaped like a crescent moon.
 Instead of moving easily through the body, sickled cells can get stuck and block blood vessels, stopping oxygen from getting through.
 This can cause pain as well as organ, muscle and bone damage.